Talk to us

 Can I Use WebRTC for Live Video Streaming?

-WebRTC is a free and open-source technology that allows real-time communication between web browsers and mobile applications.
-It has built-in audio and video streaming support and data channels for peer-to-peer communication.
-It can be used for various use cases such as video conferencing, online education, remote work, and live video streaming.
-You can achieve low-latency, high-quality video streaming without the need for plugins or third-party software with WebRTC.
+WebRTC is a free and open-source technology enabling real-time communication between web browsers and mobile applications.
+It supports audio and video streaming as well as data channels for peer-to-peer communication.
+Developers can use WebRTC for various applications, including video conferencing, online education, remote work, and live video streaming.
+With WebRTC, you can achieve low-latency, high-quality video streaming without relying on plugins or third-party software.

 Get Started with ZEGOCLOUD WebRTC Live Streaming